VertaAI/modeldb/client/verta/docs/examples/tutorials/dataset.rst

 This guide assumes a basic familiarity with Verta's client interface.

-Imagine we have some CSV files stored on `Amazon S3 <https://aws.amazon.com/s3/>`_ that we would like to associate with our workflows.
+Imagine we have some CSV files stored on |S3| that we would like to associate with our workflows.
 We'd like to keep track of which files we're accessing, and when they are accessed.